yasphilodox/artistic-image-generator-based-on-colors-/README.md

-# Artistic image generator based on selecting Color from a palette  - PyQt5 Art App
+# contemporary art generator based on selecting Color from a palette  - PyQt5 Art App

 This is a simple PyQt5 application that allows you to create an artistic color palette and generate random shapes with the colors you choose.
 It uses `matplotlib` for rendering the artwork and PyQt5 for the graphical user interface.